Applanga SDK for Unity

 To manually make a screenshot you first have to set your app into draft mode.

 With your app in draft mode, all you have to do is to make a two finger swipe downwards.
 This will show the screenshot menu and load a list of tags.
+You can also toggle this menu by clicking on the 'Show/Hide Screenshot menu' button in the Inspector window.
+You will need to select the Applanga gameobject in order to see this Inspector window.

 You can now choose a tag and press capture screenshot to capture and upload a screenshot including all meta data for the currently visible screen and assign it to the selected tag.
 Tags have to be created in the dashboard before they are available in the screenshot menu.